ucsb-cs56-webapps/ucsb-cs56-catfinder/README.md

 }
 ```

 Our model representing each cat will be defined in PetModel.java.
-There will be default values in case the API does not provide some data.
+There will be default values in case some data are missing from the API.

 ```
 public class PetModel {